 How will the School Offer be reviewed?

 Our School Offer will be reviewed on an annual basis.
-It was created in July 2014 but Governors have taken the decision to review it in the Spring Term 2015.

 The Curriculum Committee of Governors are actively involved in this review and there are three parent Governors represented on this committee.